B6-WealthCode RentVsBuy

 - Closing costs are expensive.Moving is expensive.And if the market drops at the wrong time, leaving becomes even harder.

-- Marcus realized flexibility itself has financial value.Especially early in life when careers and income can change rapidly.
+- Marcus realised flexibility itself has financial value, especially early in life when careers and income can change rapidly.

 - Then he discovered something even more important.The break-even point for buying is often much longer than people expect.

-- That’s why Marcus realized buying only really shines under certain conditions.For example:you plan to stay in one place long term.That matters a lot.
+- That's why Marcus realised buying only really shines under certain conditions.For example, you plan to stay in one place long-term.That matters a lot.

 - Buying also makes more sense in strong appreciation markets where property values historically rise steadily over time.

-- Marcus also realized homeowners need strong financial stability before buying.Because owning a home without emergency savings can become dangerous fast.
+- Marcus also realised homeowners need strong financial stability before buying, because owning a home without emergency savings can become dangerous fast.

 - The real problem is that society turns buying into an emotional milestone instead of a math problem.

-- People feel pressure to buy because everyone around them says renting is failure.But Marcus realized financial success is not about following social expectations blindly.
+- People feel pressure to buy because everyone around them says renting is failure.But Marcus realised financial success is not about following social expectations blindly.

 - It's about understanding the numbers behind the decision.For some people, buying absolutely creates long-term wealth.